GrantTree explains how using the furlough scheme will impact your R&D Tax Credits claim.

 If you have any questions about claiming for furloughed staff, don’t hesitate to get in touch!

-Our tax credits experts would be happy to help you on this or any other part of your claim.
+Our tax credits experts would be happy to help you on work out how to navigate the furlough scheme.
+Or on any other part of your claim!